 Features that fit in the middle – what you might consider your “core” features – should be given medium weights (4-6).

-One of the most unique features of Sherlock’s Activity tab is the ability to identify the events that are driving the most engagement.
+One of the most unique features of Sherlock’s Events tab is the ability to identify the events that are driving the most engagement.
 A few days after creating your first score, you should check this tab – toggle to the “unscored events” and look for engaging events that you might want to add to your scoring profile.

 It is very easy to update and iterate on your Sherlock score.
 In fact, during your first few days with Sherlock, you will likely be iterating on your score quite a bit.
 When you change or update your scores in Sherlock, Sherlock quickly refreshes the calculations that drive all your reporting data.
 You don’t have to worry about your changes destroying your data in any way.